narve/DV8.Html/README.md

-http://github.com/narve/DV8.Html: HTML Elements and Html Serializer
+https://github.com/narve/DV8.Html: HTML Elements and Html Serializer

 This project is a dead simple and dependency free package to work with HTML elements from C# code.

 In addition, there is support for serializing objects and graphs of objects to HTML.

-Lots of elements and attributes are implemented, and you can generate missing elements/attributes at run time by specifying element names.
+Lots of elements and attributes are implemented, and you can generate missing elements/attributes at run time by specifying element/attribute names.

 Example code for generating HTML.